 Most patients receive combinations of chemotherapy drugs through an IV.
 Chemotherapy can begin as soon as a patient recovers from surgery.
 But they may also be administered before or during surgery.

 Radiation therapy may also be administered after surgery to prevent local recurrence.
-Some research suggests an increased survival rate when radiation therapy is applied before surgery to shrink tumors.
+Some research reports better survival when radiation therapy is applied before surgery to shrink tumors.

-Stage 3 patients who are not in good enough health to undergo aggressive treatments can improve their quality of life with palliative therapies.
+Stage 3 patients who are not in good enough health to undergo aggressive treatments have other options.
+They can improve their quality of life with palliative therapies.

-While these treatments aren’t expected to cure your cancer, they usually can help you feel better.
-Palliative chemotherapy and radiation might be used to lessen cancer-related pain, while palliative surgery drains fluid buildup around the tumor, which helps with difficulty breathing.
+While these treatments aren’t expected to cure your cancer, they usually can help you feel better and live longer.
+Palliative chemotherapy and radiation might be used to lessen cancer-related pain and extend survival.
+Palliative surgery drains fluid buildup around the tumor, which helps with difficulty breathing.

 Voluntary research studies may provide the best hope for stage 3 mesothelioma patients.
 Immunotherapy and gene therapy are two constantly evolving areas in cancer treatment.
-Although neither is FDA approved for mesothelioma, clinical trials testing immunotherapy drugs and new therapies in human genetics are showing promising results.
+Neither is FDA approved for mesothelioma.
+But, clinical trials are testing immunotherapy drugs and new therapies with promising results.

-Complementary therapies, such as acupuncture, yoga and nutritional counseling, are often integrated with traditional mesothelioma treatments to improve overall health or boost the immune system.
+Complementary therapies, such as acupuncture, yoga and nutritional counseling, are often integrated with traditional mesothelioma treatments.
+They may improve overall health or boost the immune system.

 |2-year survival rate||5-year survival rate|

-Lymph nodes play a key role in the spread of cancer because the lymphatic system can transport cancer cells to distant organs.
+Lymph nodes play a key role in the spread of cancer.
+That’s because the lymphatic system can transport cancer cells to distant organs.
 Once this occurs, the cancer is generally considered inoperable and terminal.

 That’s why beginning treatment soon after diagnosis is essential to living longer.
 The key is to remove as much of the cancerous growth as possible before it spreads to other areas of the body.

-Patients with minor lymph node involvement often live more than two years, compared to a 13-month average for patients with more extensive involvement of nearby lymph nodes.
+Patients with minor lymph node involvement often live more than two years.
+This compares to a 13-month average for patients with more extensive involvement of nearby lymph nodes.